s-mafooq/s-mafooq/README.md

 Tech-focused Product Manager with an entrepreneurial background in building MVPs, leading cross-functional teams, and launching products that solve real-world problems.

 -  6+ MVPs shipped in 2025 alone
--  Founder of an NGO serving 160+ families
 -  Skilled in user research, feature prioritization, UX design, and GTM execution

 ##  Featured Work